Sybit-Education/quickstart-guide-wsl2/docs/sybit-quickstart-guide.md

-# WSL-2: Der Warp-Antrieb für Windows-Entwickler:innen
+# Sybit Quick Start Guide

 The Windows update with the version: _KB5004296_ must be installed for this guide.
 (Minimum Requirement)